ph7klw76/calculate_electronic_coupling/electronic_coupling.md

 The file (MO1.com) perform a single-point energy calculation, where the program computes the electronic energy and molecular orbitals for the given geometry (one molecule) without optimizing the structure.
 Specific Outputs:
 Energy of the molecule.
-Molecular orbital coefficients (punched into a file).
+Molecular orbital coefficients (punched into a file, it create xxx.pun file).
 Electron density and wavefunction information.

 The same can be done from MO2.com.
 Let say it looks like